-Home Startup Qatar-Based BNPL PayLater Cashes In US$10 Million In Seed Funding
+Home Startup Qatar-Based PayLater Cashes In US$10 Million In Seed Funding

-Qatar-Based BNPL PayLater Cashes In US$10 Million In Seed Funding
+Qatar-Based PayLater Cashes In US$10 Million In Seed Funding

-Co-founder Mohammed Al-Delaimi told us that the company’s next phase of growth will focus on deepening merchant penetration and expanding BNPL use cases beyond retail.
+PayLater co-founder Mohammed Al-Delaimi told Inc. Arabia that his buy now, pay later platform's next phase of growth will focus on deepening merchant penetration and expanding use cases beyond retail.

 By Inc.Arabia Staff